sccn/labstreaminglayer/doc/BUILD.md

 to test your changes, you can use the [CI](CIs.md) to compile the code on multiple platforms and offer binaries to willing testers.

+### Note about architectures / binaries

+(Also known as: "Which `liblsl.so` / `liblsl.dll` do I need?)

+Liblsl gets compiled to a binary for a combination of Operating System / libc (almost almost the same) and processor architecture.

+Most binaries include the native word size in bits in the name and a hint which platform the binary is for in the file extension, e.g. liblsl*32*.dll for a 32-bit windows dll, liblsl*64*.so for a 64 bit Linux / Android library or liblsl64.dylib for a 64 bit OS X dylib.

+The CI system automatically builds the following combinations:

+- x86 Windows DLL (liblsl32.dll)
+- x64 Windows DLL (liblsl64.dll)
+- x64 Linux shared object (liblsl64.so)
+- x64 OS X shared object (liblsl64.dylib)

+Android also has `.so` shared objects, but build with a different toolchain so they are not interchangable with `.so` files for regular Linuxes.
+It's planned to build Android binaries for the following architectures on the CI systems: arm64-v8a, armeabi, mips64, x86_64.

 ### Raspberry Pi (cross-compilation, currently not working)

 Intended for Ubuntu 18.04